bekk/bekk-christmas/post/react/how-i-structure-my-react-code.md

 ## Agreeing on the impossible

-I want to end on the same note I started the entire article with.
+I want to end on the same note as I started the entire article.
 Agreeing on code structure with a team of different personalities with different experiences and personal preferences is hard.
 This begs the question - do we really need to agree?

+I would state that the answer here would be «yes».
+Not about what looks the nicest, but about what kind of structure and code style you should have in your project.
+Even though it will come at the expense of someone's opinions and preferences.

-Getting everybody in your team to agree on what looks the nicest, or reads the best, is close to impossible - even in the most homogenous of groups.
-But as long as you listen to everybody's preferences, and tries to incorporate most of them in your strategy - you can at least make everybody feel included in the decision.
+Getting everybody in your team to agree on what looks cleanest, or reads the best, is close to impossible - even in the most homogenous of groups.
+But as long as you listen to everybody's preferences, are interested in why they have them, and tries to incorporate most of their opinions in your strategy - you can at least make everybody feel included in the decision.

 No matter what your answer is, though, it's important to find a structure and style guide, and stick to it.
-It helps with onboarding new developers, and keeping everybody as productive as possible.
+This is the key to having a clean and understandable project, which also helps with onboarding new developers, and keeping everybody as productive as possible.